 What can be done to prevent waking up with a headache?

-- Increase water intake – dehydration is a huge cause of headaches, so ensuring you drink plenty of water throughout the day and before bedtime can help to combat this.
+- Increase water intake – dehydration is a significant cause of headaches, so ensuring you drink plenty of water throughout the day and before bedtime can help alleviate this issue.

 - Get more sleep – perhaps you’re waking up lots of times throughout the night or going to bed too late.
-Increased time asleep is likely to have a positive impact on the number of headaches you suffer with in the morning, so consider switching up your routine.
+Increased time asleep is likely to have a positive impact on the number of headaches you experience in the morning, so consider adjusting your routine.

-- Reduce your screen time – if you work at a computer or use a smart phone regularly then this could be impacting the quality of your sleep and increasing the chance of a headache.
-Most screens have what is known as a ‘blue light’ which can cause headaches and stimulate the brain impeding how well you sleep.
+- Reduce your screen time – if you work at a computer or use a smartphone regularly, then this could be impacting the quality of your sleep and increasing the chance of a headache.
+Most screens have what is known as a ‘blue light’, which can cause headaches and stimulate the brain, thereby impeding sleep quality.

 How can I treat a headache?